DeamLake/Chip/README.md

 ## Logging System

-We use **spdlog** to implement the logging system
+We use [spdlog](https://github.com/gabime/spdlog/tree/b1478d98f017f3a7644e6e3a16fab6a47a5c26ba) to implement the logging system

 And define two static loggers and micros to use it easily

-You can find this library at [spdlog](https://github.com/gabime/spdlog/tree/b1478d98f017f3a7644e6e3a16fab6a47a5c26ba)
+## Premake

+We use [premake-core](https://github.com/premake/premake-core) to generate project at platforms

+You can see  premake5.lua for our details

+or see [premake-wiki](https://github.com/premake/premake-core/wiki) for how to use premake